einbahnstrasse/MHL-studio-methods/index.md

 _See the [RESOURCES TAB](/resources){:target="_blank"} for download and documentation links._
 1. personal laptop
 2. headphones
+3. external hard drive _(or cloud storage to back up your files)_
+3. Reaper
+4. SpatGRIS
-3. MaxMSP
+5. MaxMSP
-4. the bach library for computer-assisted composition
-5. the Modalys library for physical modeling synthesis
-6. Terminal (pre-packaged on macOS/Linux) or Terminal Emulator (download for Windows users)
-7. Git version control system
-8. a public account on _GitHub.com_
-9. Google Chrome or any web browser that will allow you to access our Course Website & materials
+6. Google Chrome or any web browser that will allow you to access our Course Website & materials
-10. various other plugins and apps listed throughout the semester
+7. various other plugins and apps listed throughout the semester

 ## 3. Expectations

 ### 3.1 General Expectations

 1. **Arrive on time** to all course sessions.
-2. Setup + maintain a public _GitHub_ account, and report your username to the instructor for grading at the start of the semester.
-3. Spend **1-2 additional hours a week** _(outside of class)_ on the timely completion of our lab assignments and projects.
+2. Spend **1-2 additional hours a week** _(outside of class)_ on the timely completion of our lab assignments and projects.
-4. Submit assignments by the given deadlines: {{ site.weekly-deadline-statement }}
+3. Submit assignments by the given deadlines: {{ site.weekly-deadline-statement }}
-5. **Back up and organize your work REGULARLY on _GitHub_.** _Catastrophic loss of materials is not an excuse for missed deadlines!_
+4. **Back up and organize your work REGULARLY.** _Catastrophic loss of materials is not an excuse for missed deadlines!_

 ### 3.2 Weekly Preparation